bengolden/scicast_position_finder/README.md

 Please let me know of any bugs, issues, or requests at bengolden1@gmail.com

+Feel free to make any adjustments to this code, but please share with the SciCast community.
+Google group here: https://groups.google.com/forum/#!forum/scicasters

-Thanks to Jay Kominek for sharing the link above.
+Thanks to Jay Kominek for sharing the link above and to SciCast for being awesome.